Prof. Dr. Alexander Fekete

 2019

 • de Brito, Mariana Madruga; Sodoge, Jan; Fekete, Alexander; Hagenlocher, Michael; Koks, Elco; Kuhlicke, Christian; Messori, Gabriele; de Ruiter, Marleen; Schweizer, Pia-Johanna; Ward, Philip J. (2024): Uncovering the Dynamics of Multi-Sector Impacts of Hydrological Extremes : A Methods Overview.
 In: Earth's Future.
-Vol. 12.
-(Open Access)
+Vol. 12. (peer-reviewed/Open Access)

 • Vorträge, durchgeführte Tagungen